rwpenney/cryptmount/README.md

 If using a separate keyfile, please take great care that you do not delete that file, as this will make access to your filesystem (essentially) impossible.
 You are strongly advised to keep a backup copy of the key-file.

+## Signing keys

+The current GPG signature used for cryptmount releases has fingerprint `78BC 1A99 61DC 2DAA 7BF8  99DB A6D8 2C65 B8CE F5E7`,
+and is due to expire in May 2023, to be replaced by fingerprint `7A09 0051 9745 19A3 ED1B  D4CB A6CF D54C 4405 160E`.